 Should we put God in the center of our lives, we find others will become envious.
 Why?
 Because they are alone and afraid.
-They do not have the comfort of knowing that they have a Best Friend and Companion.
+They do not have the comfort of knowing that they have a Best Friend and Companion in God.

-A person who is sincerely seeking to achieve love for God and loving service to God will rejoice when they see another person trying to grow spiritually or help others grow spiritually.
+A person who is sincerely seeking to achieve love for God and loving service to God will rejoice when they see another person trying to grow spiritually and helping others grow spiritually.
 But a person who is not sincere will attempt to reduce those who are.

 All of these faults in others are to be forgiven, just as we want to be forgiven for our many faults.
 Most of us can relate to this.
 How many of us have not criticized another person?
 For those who criticize us, we should be merciful.
-We should also be understanding.
-After all, Jesus came to take us out of hell.
+We should be understanding.
+After all, Jesus came to help us grow out of our self-centeredness.

-The fact that this is hell is precisely why Jesus and many of the prophets before Jesus have been persecuted for their acts of mercy in trying to save us from this hell we live in.
+This is precisely why Jesus and many of the Prophets before Jesus have been persecuted for their acts of mercy in trying to save us from our self-centeredness.

-Why does Jesus say "prophets who were before you'?Is Jesus comparing his followers to the Prophets?
+Why does Jesus say 'Prophets who were before you'?Is Jesus comparing his followers to the Prophets?

-While many in the Christian world dismiss the word prophet as a title primarily belonging to people like Moses and Abraham, in reality, Jesus is using the word “prophet” - from the Greek word προφήτης (prophētēs) meaning one who teaches "by the Spirit of God" - to describe one who teaches on behalf of God.
+While some teachers might dismiss the word prophet as a title primarily belonging to people like Moses and Abraham, in reality, Jesus is using the word “prophet” - from the Greek word προφήτης (prophētēs) meaning one who teaches "by the Spirit of God" - to describe one who teaches on behalf of God.
 He is referring to God's representative.

 And Jesus was expecting his students to teach on behalf of God by passing on his teachings: